Ellipticals vs Treadmills

 Ellipticals and Treadmills Compared

-Well I am the owner of this elliptical site so it’s no secret that I am in favor of ellipticals, but I will say that treadmills also make a very strong case.
+Are you having trouble deciding whether to get an elliptical trainer or a treadmill?
+This was an issue that I faced when I started to look for exercise equipment to use at home.
+Both machines are very popular and they both have health benefits that I find to be useful.
+Which one did I choose?
+Well I am the owner of the elliptical site so it’s no secret that I am in favor of ellipticals, but I will say that treadmills also make a very strong case.
 So to be fair I will present arguments on both sides here so you can decide for yourself.
 An elliptical may have been the best choice for me but this does not necessarily mean that it will also be the best choice for you.
 It’s always best to make an educated decision, and if you continue reading you will learn about the benefits and drawbacks of both exercise machines; I hope that this will help you to make an informed choice.

 I think the main advantage that elliptical trainers have over treadmills is the fact that they put little or no stress on your joints when you exercise with them.
 When you use an elliptical trainer your feet stay in contact with the footrests, which reduces the stress on your joints.
 Another benefit of using an elliptical trainer is that most of them allow you to work your upper body as well as your lower body.
 Treadmills by default only work your lower body but you will get a full-body workout from an elliptical trainer if you use the moving handlebars.
 Elliptical machines are also widely considered to be more comfortable to use and, as you have the ability to burn a comparable amount of calories as you would on a treadmill, many people will choose the elliptical because it provides more comfort in your workouts.
 When your machine is more comfortable to use you find you tend to work harder for longer sessions.